We Love You, Sally Carmichael!

-We Love You, Sally Carmichael! is a 2017 American comedy film directed by Christopher Gorham in his directorial debut.
+We Love You, Sally Carmichael! is a 2017 American comedy film directed by Christopher Gorham in his feature film directorial debut.
 Written by Daryn Tufts, it stars Gorham, Bitsie Tulloch, Sebastian Roché, Jack McBrayer, Paula Marshall, David Nibley, and Andie Nibley.

 Principal photography began in June 2016.
 The film was released in the United States on August 4, 2017, by Purdie Distribution.